ARMmbed/mbed-os-5-docs/docs/program-setup/build_rules.md

 - A line cannot start with `.` or `/` (because of the previous rule).

 The globbing functionality is not used, so you cannot recursively match a specific file pattern.
 Instead, you need to define a rule per directory.

+A line that starts with an exclamation mark creates an unignore rule that enables building of specific files or folders that are ignored by another rule.
+Ignore rules and unignore rules take precedence over each other according to the length of the path given in the rule -- the rule that is the longer string relative to the repository root will take precedence.

 ### Example